FrancescaRodricks/learn_react/README.md

 react js is a javascript framework to built user interfaces

-XJS - is a syntax extension for Javascript, written to be used to react
+XJS - is a syntax extension for Javascript, written to be used with react

 syntax looks very similar to HTML